Industrial Data Lakes

 Event-driven pipelines with bounded latency deliver data with predictable timing and ordering to S3, Google Cloud Storage, InfluxDB, TimescaleDB, and Apache Kafka.
 Durable buffering maintains data continuity.
 Schema evolution handles changing data structures without breaking downstream consumers.

 Industrial data lake architectures fail at the ingestion boundary.
-Raw OPC UA subscriptions produce nested, protocol-specific payloads with server-assigned timestamps that may differ from device clocks.
+Raw OPC UA subscriptions and OPC DA reads produce nested, protocol-specific payloads with server-assigned timestamps that may differ from device clocks.
 Modbus register reads arrive as raw integer values with no inherent semantic meaning-the interpretation depends on device-specific register maps.
 MQTT messages carry arbitrary JSON payloads with no schema enforcement.
 When this heterogeneous data lands directly in S3 or a lakehouse, the schema-on-read promise collapses: every query must embed device-specific decoding logic, timestamp reconciliation, and quality assessment.
 KŌJŌ Stack resolves this by normalizing every data point into a consistent schema-tag identity, timestamp, value, quality, and provenance-at the point of ingestion.
 Data arrives at the lake already structured and queryable.
 This is only possible because the normalization happens at the first mile.

 Structured datasets with consistent schema from the source